Jurager/teams/README.md

 }
 ```

-The second argument for `$team->addRole` function is array of `capabilities`, they are stored in the database and determine the capabilities of your entire application that will be available for attaching to roles
+The second argument for `$team->addRole` is array of `capabilities`, they are stored in the database and determine the capabilities of your entire application that will be available for attaching to roles

 ### Authorization

-Of course, you will need a way to authorize that incoming requests initiated by a team member may actually be performed by that user.
-A user's team permissions may be inspected using the `hasTeamPermission` method available via the `Jurager\Teams\Traits\HasTeams` trait.
+The application will need to understand that incoming requests initiated by a team member can actually be performed by that user.

+The permissions of a user's team can be checked using the `hasTeamPermission` method, available through the trait `Jurager\Teams\Traits\HasTeams`.

 **There is typically not a need to inspect a user's role.
 You only need to inspect that the user has a given granular permission.** Roles are simply a presentational concept used to group granular permissions.
-Typically, you will execute calls to this method within your application's [authorization policies](https://laravel.com/docs/authorization) :
+Typically, you will execute calls to this method within your application's [authorization policies](https://laravel.com/docs/authorization#creating-policies):

 ```php
 return $user->hasTeamPermission($server->team, 'server:update');